 Column (g).
-Compute the depreciation deduction in the same manner as under GDS, except use the straight line method over the ADS recovery period and use the applicable convention.
+Figure the depreciation deduction in the same manner as under GDS, except use the straight line method over the ADS recovery period and use the applicable convention.

-Part III
+Part III-Other Depreciation

 Do not use Part III for automobiles and other listed property.
-Instead, report this property in Part V on page 2 of Form 4562
+Instead, report this property in Part V on page 2 of Form 4562.

-For tangible property placed in service in tax years beginning before 1999 and depreciated under MACRS, enter the GDS and ADS deductions for the current year.
-To compute the deductions, see the instructions for column (g), line 15.
+For tangible property placed in service in tax years beginning before 2000 and depreciated under MACRS, enter the GDS and ADS deductions for the current year.
+To figure the deductions, see the instructions for column (g), line 15, above.